mit-acl/mppi_numba/README.md

 5. **What's the purpose of padding when constructing traction models in the `TDM_Numba` object?**
   * For motion planning, it is critical to check whether states fall within the valid regions of the map.
 However, this involves many if statements which are very slow on GPU.
 Therefore, we enlarge the nominal map by padding the sides with cells that have 0 traction.
 As a result, during forward propagation, the simulated state will be "trapped" in the padded cells at the boundary without leading to invalid memory queries.
 This trick  led to about 75% time reduction during development.

+6. **Warning: "NumbaPerformanceWarning: Grid size 1 will likely result in GPU under-utilization due to low occupancy"**
+  * For certain steps in the proposed planners, using multiple GPU grids are not required.
+Numba issues this warning only once, which can be safely ignored.

 ## Acknowledgement